TuckerWarlock/ollama-docker/docs/INSTALLATION.md

 # Installation Guide

-This guide will help you set up the Ollama Python Project on your system.
+This guide will help you set up the Ollama Project on your system.

 ## System Requirements